SaltyMold/Background-Microphone-Recorder-with-Termux/README.md

 </p>

 _This script uses **Termux, Termux:API, and Termux:Widget** to create a background microphone recorder.
 It helps capture **evidence of harassment or violence**, record lectures, or take voice notes discreetly._

+## Install the script

+First you need to install Termux, Termux:API and Termux:Widget from F-Droid.